2015–16 LSU Lady Tigers basketball team

-The 2015–16 LSU Lady Tigers basketball team will represent Louisiana State University during the 2015–16 NCAA Division I women's basketball season college basketball season.
+The 2015–16 LSU Lady Tigers basketball team represented Louisiana State University during the 2015–16 NCAA Division I women's basketball season college basketball season.
 The Lady Tigers are led by fifth year head coach Nikki Fargas.
-They play their home games at Pete Maravich Assembly Center and are members of the Southeastern Conference.
+They played their home games at Pete Maravich Assembly Center and were members of the Southeastern Conference.
 They finished the season 10–21, 3–13 in SEC play to finish in thirteenth place.
-They advanced to the second round of the SEC women's tournament where they lost to Kentucky.
+They advanced to the second round of the SEC women's tournament, where they lost to Kentucky.